-Note that if you start adding Heading blocks to your page, it will automatically be added to the Table of Contents block.
+If you start adding Heading blocks to your page, it will automatically be added to the Table of Contents block.

 Even changing the titles later on will dynamically adjust it.

-The nice thing about the block is that it uses the Title HTML tag to properly nest the items into headings and sub-headings.
+One nice thing about the block is that it uses the Title HTML tag to properly nest the items into headings and sub-headings.
 For example, an H2 will be nested under an H1, while an H3 will be nested under an H2.

 You also have the option to hide individual entries by clicking on the eye icon beside the entry.

 The Table of Contents block also uses the anchors of your Heading blocks.
 If you already have Heading blocks in your article and they don't have anchors yet, the block can generate any missing anchors in your headings.